TITLE Coordinator of Financial Aid, West Plains

-The Coordinator of Financial Aid, West Plains serves as chief administrator for the Offices of Financial Aid and administers a student financial aid program consisting of federal, state, and local funds exceeding five million annually.
+The Coordinator of Financial Aid, West Plains serves as chief administrator for the Office of Financial Aid and administers a student financial aid program consisting of federal, state, and local funds exceeding five million annually.
 The Coordinator of Financial Aid, West Plains supervises the receipt, evaluation, and approval of requests for all programs, establishes procedures for and keeps records on transactions with students, ensures effective and efficient use of automated financial aid systems, prepares or supervises the preparation of all required and ad hoc reports related to the operation of the offices, and ensures that the University’s use of funds is in compliance with applicable state and federal regulations.

 Education: A Bachelor’s degree is required.
 A Master’s degree is preferred.

-Skills: Must be able to communicate effectively, both in writing and verbally, with parents, high school counselors, fellow employees, college administrators, and other constituents of the Missouri State University – West Plains.
-Must have strong organizational and management skills are required.
+Skills: The ability to communicate effectively, both in writing and verbally, with students, parents, high school counselors, fellow employees, college administrators, and other constituents of Missouri State University – West Plains is required.
+Strong organizational and management skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.